 |Product||Retinoid||%||Price||Size||Price per gram|

 |Stieva A 0.1% Forte Cream||Tretinoin||0.1%||$29.39||25 g||$1.58|

 |Differin Cream||Adapalene||0.1%||$47.99||30 g||$1.60|

 This time, it’s obvious that all the prescription versions are cheaper per gram, and will be as effective, or more effective, than Paula’s Choice Clinical 1% Retinol Treatment.
 Which makes sense, since if it’s medication, it’s considered necessary, not a luxury, and so it should be more affordable for those who need it.
 However, on the flip side, the prescription creams tend to be more irritating, with formulas that contain less skincare ingredients, and of course you’ll need a prescription to buy them.

 Paula’s Choice Clinical 1% Retinol Treatment is a fantastic product – it’s effective at treating a range of skin concerns, and it’s really good value.
 You can’t really do better unless you go with a prescription product, which might work better, but will also probably be more irritating.

 Paula’s Choice Clinical 1% Retinol Treatment retails for $77 for 30 mL, and can be purchased on the Paula’s Choice Australia website.

-These products were provided for review, which did not affect my opinion.
+These products were provided for editorial consideration, which did not affect my opinion.
 This post contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.